NakamuraKobayashi/NitroPerksOld/README.md

 # NitroPerksOld
 Nitro Perk has been Abandoned. so this is the NitroPerk but in old version

+I Have edit some script on this file to remove the Update notification

 # NitroPerks
 * Unlock all screensharing modes, and use cross-server emotes & gif emotes, Discord wide!
 (You CANNOT upload 100MB files though. :/)